 If you wish to check your rates balance, please contact your council on 03 6211 8205 during office hours.

-Under the provisions of the Local Government Act 1993, a ratepayer may apply to a council for remission of all or part of the rates paid or payable.
+Under the provisions of the Local Government Act 1993, a ratepayer may apply to a council for remission of all or part of the rates paid or payable, subject to a range of criteria.
 To be entitled to apply, the Local Government (Rates and Charges Remissions) Act 1991 requires that a ratepayer must be an eligible pensioner or hold a health care card and must have their name on the title and occupy the property as his or her principle dwelling on or prior to 1 July of the rating year.

 To be an eligible pensioner you must have:

 - a Department of Veteran's Affairs Repatriation Health "Gold Card" which bears the inscription "War Widow " or "TPI"; or

 - an Australian Government Health Care Card.
 Please note that holders of a Seniors Health Care Card are not eligible.

 Applications for rates remissions must be received by the council prior to 31 March in the year following eligibility.
 Pensioners already receiving a remission do not need to re-apply as it should be included on their rates notice.

 7. What if I am experiencing difficulties in paying rates?
 Return to top of page